Home (Eurostat)

 Total weight of end-of-life vehicles

-In 2021, the end-of-life vehicles in the EU were estimated to have a total vehicle weight of 6.5 million tonnes, according to their registration papers.
-This amount stayed considerably higher than the 5.7 million tonnes reported in 2017, but fell by 5.5 % compared with 2019 when it was 6.9 million tonnes, the highest volume recorded since the peak in 2009.
+In 2022, the end-of-life vehicles in the EU were estimated to have a total vehicle weight of 5.5 million tonnes, according to their registration papers.
+This is a significant reduction from the 6.5 million tonnes reported in 2021 and closer to the tonnes reported in 2017 (5.7 million).
+It is also much lower than the 6.9 million tonnes reported in 2019, the highest volume recorded since the peak in 2009, with the 2022 tonnes reported decreased by 20.9% in comparison with 2019.

 The total weight of end-of-life vehicles should be calculated by summing up all the single vehicle weights declared in the registration papers; this total amount is more or less proportional to the number of vehicles being scrapped.
 Thus, as detailed above, the national scrapping schemes in 2009 and 2010 led to highs in the number of end-of-life vehicles and as a consequence also in the total weight.
 The total weight of end-of-life vehicles peaked at 7.1 million tonnes in 2009, and maintained a high level with 6.1 million tonnes in 2010.
 Following the end of these schemes, the total weight of end-of-life vehicles remained relatively stable at between 5.1 and 5.3 million tonnes between 2012 and 2016.
 In 2017 and 2018, substantial growth in consecutive years was observed, reaching 5.7 million tonnes and 6.8 million tonnes respectively.